ThinkGeo/VectorMap-js/README.md

 </html>
 ```

-5.Run the page and a beautiful map there.
+5. Run the page and a beautiful map there.

 __NOTE:__